Blue And Red States Concerned About New Tax Law

 Maryland

 Maryland is not one of those 17.
-The coastal, left-leaning state is expecting a windfall from the Republican-led update to the federal tax code.
+The Mid-Atlantic, left-leaning state is expecting a windfall from the Republican-led update to the federal tax code.

-The state comptroller's office expects a boost to state and local income tax revenue of at least $300 million in a single year, unless the state legislature acts to prevent it.
+The state comptroller's office expects a boost to state and local income tax revenue of at least $300 million in a single year, unless the state General Assembly acts to prevent it.

-Maryland's tax code is more directly coupled to the federal code, so Maryland taxpayers can take most of the same deductions on both their federal and state tax returns.
+Maryland's tax code is more directly coupled with the federal code, so Maryland taxpayers can take most of the same deductions on their federal and state tax returns.

 "It's a very sensible choice that almost all states have made, basically to allow taxpayers who have calculated their taxes for the federal purposes just to take those same calculations, make just a couple of tweaks to figure out how much they owe the state," said Andrew Blair-Stanek, a tax specialist who teaches at the University of Maryland Francis King Carey School of Law.